Get offer plus promotions and updates. Review our privacy policy.

 Don’t open.
 Don’t click.
 Don’t download.
 Don’t engage.

-Physical security
+Physical security for computers

 While most of what we’ve discussed thus far involves digital threats, computers are of course physical devices.
 As such, they are vulnerable to physical threats.
 It’s crucial to protect IRL (“in real life”) access to your computers.
 Two core components of physical security for computers are access control and surveillance.
 Access control prevents or limits anyone from, well, accessing your computer.
 Surveillance lets you track down thieves or your device if it gets stolen or otherwise goes missing.